rhit-liuy29/CSSE432VPN/README.md

 Make sure the server is using some versions of Ubuntu, we used Ubuntu 22.04 LTS.
 In the region, select the desination that you wish to change your IP into.

 2. Run server setup script on the cloud server
-Under VPN_Server, you will find a bash script called: server_setup.sh.
+Under VPN_Server folder, you will find a bash script called: server_setup.sh.
 Import this script into the server hosted from the previous step.
 Run the script on server, it will initialize PKI and generate all the essential components for you.
 Also, for future uses, also import server.py under the same folder into your hosted server.

 3. Create a CA Server
 We also used Linode for this step and we are recommending Linode here as well.
-Create another cloud hosted server using the Link from the first step to Linode.
+Create another cloud hosted server using the Link from step 1.
 This step is essentially creating a CA Server that can review and sign requests generated from both clients and server.

 4. Run CA server components on the server
 Under CA_Server folder, you will find FIVE required bash scripts and ONE python file.
 Import ALL of them into your newly generated CA Server, put them all under the same directory and then run the python file you just imported.
 This will act as the CA server that reviews and signs all the incoming requests.